adityamain17/adityamain17/README.md

 Collaborate on open source & industry projects to deepen practical experience

 ⭐ Thanks for visiting!
-Feel free to connect with me for collaborations or guidance.
+Feel free to connect for collaborations or guidance.

+Let me know if you want this formatted for LinkedIn, GitHub README, or resume!

+Related
+Do you want the bank loan project added to my GitHub projects list with a live link Which URL should I use for the bank loan project (HTTPS or SSH) Should I display the bank loan project description as a short bullet or a one-line summary Do you want Machine Learning, Power BI, and Excel listed under technical skills or tools Should I update project links as permalinks to specific commits or to the repo root